jhumelsine/jhumelsine.github.io/_posts/2024-07-22-yuri-evaluator.md

 I asked Yuri when it was due – two days.
 I asked him how long he had had it – two weeks.
 After I scolded him for procrastinating, I hoped I could give him enough pointers so that he could complete some of it before the due date.

 My first thought when reading the assignment was, “Those are [technical] words.”
-This remains the most poorly organized assignment description I think I have ever read.
+This probably remains one of the most poorly organized assignment description I think I have ever seen.
 Maybe the instructor was trying to get the students prepared for a career of bad system requirements.
 For comparison, Princeton’s Data Structures course has great [assignment descriptions]( https://www.cs.princeton.edu/courses/archive/spring24/cos226/assignments.php).

 > __Side Note:__ We got weekly programming assignments when I was in college.
 I recall receiving one assignment and completing it before the next class.
 In the next class a few students complained that it was too difficult.
 Our instructor changed the assignment on the spot.
 Several of us had completed the original assignment, and we argued that we shouldn’t be subjected to another assignment when we had completed the original one.
 >
 > He looked at us and said, “Requirements change.
 Get used to it.”
+>

-__This was probably the most valuable lesson I learned in that class.__
+> __This was probably the most valuable lesson I learned in that class.__

 ## The Gist of the Assignment
 After about an hour of reading and rereading Yuri’s assignment and looking at the programming artifacts provided, I thought I had a good sense of what was needed.
 Here’s the gist:
-* The assignment evaluates an arithmetic expression string.
+* The assignment evaluates a String formatted as an arithmetic expression.
 * It supports the basic arithmetic operations.
 * It supports parentheses.
 * It supports a read-only datastore of variables.
 * It supports a read-only datastore of arrays.
 The array value initialization formatting looked like something you’d see in an [Advent of Code](adventofcode.com) challenge.
+* Some helper classes are provided.
+Some classes are incomplete, and the students need to provide implementations for some methods.

 # Let’s Try Something Different
 I still wasn’t 100% sure of my interpretation, and I needed to get Yuri started with something.